 2. Keep Your Dog on a Leash, or Bring a Leash

 Dogs that are allowed to wander around in the forest are more likely to run into a wolf or bear than if they stay right by their owner.
 After this encounter happens, the dog might retreat to you, putting you in danger, too.
 The best way to keep your dog by you is with a leash.
+There are many dog leashes available, here are some of the best ones you can get.
 If you’re confident your dog is well-trained enough to stay by your side, this is fine too.

 3. Make Your Dog’s Collar Noisy